 Memorial Day is the unofficial kickoff of summer and warm weather often brings water activities.

 According to the Centers for Disease Control and Prevention, drowning is the second leading cause of unintentional injury death for children ages one to 14 years.
 Most drowning can be prevented with proper supervision and following safety guidelines.

 “When you’re outside have a good time, teach your kids the rules and enforce them.
 More importantly make sure an adult is accountable for the safety of the children,” Dr. Traeger says.

 The American Academy of Pediatrics recommends these 10 water safety tips:

 1. Be aware of small bodies of water, such as bathtubs, fishponds, ditches, fountains, rain barrels, watering cans—even the bucket you use when you wash the car.
 Empty out containers of water when you’re done using them.

-2. Children who are swimming—even in a shallow toddler’s pool—should always be watched by an adult, preferably one who knows CPR.
-The adult should be within arm’s length, providing “touch supervision” whenever infants, toddlers or young children are in or around water.
+2. Children who are swimming—even in a shallow toddler’s pool—always should be watched by an adult, preferably one who knows CPR.
+The adult should be within arm’s length, providing “touch supervision” whenever infants, toddlers, or young children are in or around water.